AdnanBabakan/Easyform/README.md

 If you want to define file type input you can use ```file``` as value of ```type``` in your object.

-__*Dev note: As you know for sending files through forms, form enctype should be equal to ```multipart/form-data```.
+__* :wrench: Dev note: As you know for sending files through forms, form enctype should be equal to ```multipart/form-data```.
 In easy form there is no need to define this as if there is file type input in a form this will automatically be fixed.
 But ofcourse you can change it if you want other kinds.*__

 Creating country selecting ```select```, ```radio```, ```checkbox```: